-Any credit you may have in the Legislative, Judicial, or Teachers' and State Employees' Retirement Systems may be counted along with your credit in this Retirement System in order to determine your eligibility for a reduced, unreduced, or disability benefit.
-However, only your creditable service in this

-System is used in computing the amount of your benefit in this System.
-Creditable service in any other System is used in computing benefits from that System.
+Any credit you may have in the Legislative, Judicial, or Teachers' and State Employees' Retirement Systems may be counted along with your credit this Retirement System to determine your eligibility for a reduced, unreduced, or disability benefit.
+However, only your creditable service in this System is used computing amount of your benefit in this System.
+Creditable service in any other System will be used in computing benefits from that System.